Krack3n77/Vanilla-WoW-cfg/README.md

 * Checks the MD5 hashes of game data files (Optional)

 ## How do I use it?
-1. Download the ZIP file from the repository [Releases page](https://github.com/fulzamoth/Elysium-WoW-cfg/releases) (link at top of post).
+1. Download the ZIP file from the repository Releases page (link at top of post).
 2. Extract the ZIP file.
-3. Copy the extracted *Elysium-WoW-cfg.cmd* file to your Vanilla World of Warcraft directory.
+3. Copy the extracted *Vanilla-WoW-cfg.cmd* file to your Vanilla World of Warcraft directory.
-4. In your World of Warcraft directory, double click *Elysium-WoW-cfg.cmd* to run the script.
+4. In your World of Warcraft directory, double click *Vanilla-WoW-cfg.cmd* to run the script.

 The script will prompt you:
+* for the server you're going to play on
 * for which realm you want configured
+* for permission to delete registry key that enables compatability mode (say Yes to this)
 * whether you want unnecessary executables disabled (to avoid firing up retail only EXEs by accident)
 * to setup a shortcut to Elysium Project WoW on your desktop
 * whether to run MD5 hash checks